Moving plant goods interstate

 Treatments can include dipping, spraying, heat or cold treatment and inspections.
 Each type of produce may require a number of these procedures, depending on their origin and destination.

 Quarantine requirements may change as new pests, diseases and weeds are detected, so make sure you stay up-to-date by contacting your local ICA supervisor at the time of consignment.
-You can also sign up to receive a notice when an ICA is updated or a new one becomes available.

 Find an ICA